Enforcement begins August 2, 2026 — 10 weeks away.

 JSONL Export

 Export audit records as JSONL (one JSON object per line) with optional date range filtering.
-Available via the API or the “Audit Log” button in the project dashboard.
+Available via the authenticated API or the “Audit Log” button in the project dashboard.
+Full API endpoint documentation is available in your project dashboard after sign-in.

-Verify the integrity of the hash chain with a single API call.
-Returns the number of records checked and whether the chain is intact.
+Verify the integrity of the entire hash chain with a single authenticated API call.
+The verification endpoint returns the number of records checked and whether the chain is intact — confirming that no records have been modified, deleted, or inserted after the fact.

 {